TX-2/TX-2-simulator/assembler/README.md

 as invoking the assembled program directly) likely will not be implemented.

 The assembler is very basic right now.
-For example, neither opcodes nor symbols are supported yet.
-However, it can be used to generate basic test programs.
+However, it can be used to generate simple test programs.

 ## Example

 Here's an example input:

 <pre>
 100|               0
+200| h ²¹IOS₅₂ 30106
+     h   STE     100
          0
-☛☛PUNCH 101
+☛☛PUNCH 200
 </pre>

-This program consists of two words, both zero (they're not valid instructions).
-It will be loaded at memory address 100 octal.
-The program entry point is 101 octal.
+This program consists of four words:

+* 100: a data storage location
+* 200: connect the paper tape reader (leaving its status word in register E)
+* 201: store the status word at location 100.
+* 202: an invalid instruction which (by default) causes the simulator to stop.

-If you put the above assembly language program in the file `example.tx2as` you can assemble it like this:
+If you put the above assembly language program in the file `ios.tx2as` you can assemble it like this:

 ```
-cargo run --bin  tx2m4as -- --output 100.tape example.tx2as
+cargo run --bin  tx2m4as -- --output ios.tape ios.tx2as
 ```

-The output goes to the file `100.tape`.
+The output goes to the file `ios.tape`.

+## Limitations

+The assembler isn't finished yet, so there are a number of quite severe limitations:

+* No support yet for comments.
+* No symbol table, so tags, origins, addresses etc. cannot be symbols.
+* No expression evaluation, so we cannot use arithmetic expressions (though please note that the TX-2 assembler, M4, had ideas of operator precedence which don't reflect normal usage).
+* No support for deferred operands or RC words.
+* No support for macros.
+Confusingly, the TX-2 assembler supported macros and was called M4, but is unrelated to the Unix program `m4`.

 ## Documentation